Croatia renews pressure for greater say in oil group INA

-ZAGREB, Sept 27 (Reuters) - Croatia has renewed its pressure to gain a greater say in the running of its largest company, oil and gas group INA, saying its controlling Hungarian shareholder risked conflict with the Balkan country if it ignores government interests.
+ZAGREB (Reuters) - Croatia has renewed its pressure to gain a greater say in the running of its largest company, oil and gas group INA INA.ZA, saying its controlling Hungarian shareholder risked conflict with the Balkan country if it ignores government interests.

-Finance Minister Slavko Linic told reporters on Thursday it was true Hungary’s MOL, owner of 49.1 percent of INA, could run the company without government input, but it would mean a “war with the Croatian state”.
+Finance Minister Slavko Linic told reporters on Thursday it was true Hungary’s MOL MOLB.BU, owner of 49.1 percent of INA, could run the company without government input, but it would mean a “war with the Croatian state”.

 MOL was not available for immediate comment.